RagingMonkeyMan/GearSwap/README.md

 6.)
 Move your old Gearswap folder to the same directory as the new one to merge them,
     make sure not to overwrite any files, choose skip or "do not replace" for any common files.

 7.)
-If you don't have my style Character luas already, then Inside your Gearswap\Data\
+If you don't have my style Character luas already, then inside your Gearswap\Data\
 	folder, first copy, then rename the "Selindrile" folder once for each of your characters' names, you can click Rename.bat and for the first sequence enter:
 	Selindrile, then enter your character's name for new sequence.
-(If it doesn't work you will have to rename these files namually, then delete Rename.bat in all folders except the Selindrile folder.
+(If it doesn't work you will have to rename these files manually, then delete Rename.bat in all folders except the Selindrile folder.